 The three fires or poisons are the major reason why everyone is trapped in the samsara.
 Once one is able to break free from the cycle can only attain freedom.

 According to Buddhism, these tree fires (ignorance, attachment, and aversion) are the main reason why everyone is trapped in samsara.
-The three fires in the wheel of life are shown as a pig, bird, and snake respective.
+The three fires in the wheel of life are shown as a pig, bird, and snake respectively.
 As the wheel of life grows, the three poisons contribute to the building of karma.
-It is the karma that gives birth to the different realms of samsara.
+It is karma that gives birth to the different realms of samsara.